bikalims/bika.documentation/docs/BikaSenaiteServerIntroduction.md

     	./bin/backup

 * The files in backup folders `var/backups` and `var/blobstoragebackups` should them be copies to a backup storage location

-* To restore from a previous backup simply copy the backed up folders into folders `var/backups` and `var/blobstoragebackups`, run restore and restart the entire instance
+* To restore from a previous backup simply copy the backed up folders into folders `var/backups` and `var/blobstoragebackups`, run restore and restart the entire instance.
+Create the backup folders if they do not exist.
-* To restore a backup:
+* To restore from a backup:

+    	# Copy / unzip bakup into backup folders
     	cd /home/zope/instances/staging/zeocluster
     	./bin/restore
     	./bin/zeoserver restart